Japan’s New Plastic Dissolves in Seawater (and Boosts Soil Health)

 What’s this new plastic made of?

-The plastic, developed by researchers at Japan’s RIKEN Center for Sustainable Resource Science, is called “PHAmix.”
+Another one of these teams created a plastic developed by researchers at Japan’s RIKEN Center for Sustainable Resource Science, is called “PHAmix.”
+Basically, the same thing with the biodegrading in water and land and leaving behind nutrients as it goes.

-It’s a type of biopolymer made by fermenting plant-based materials with bacteria.
-Think of it like brewing beer…except instead of alcohol, you’re growing a plastic-like material from microbes.
+This one is a type of biopolymer made by fermenting plant-based materials with bacteria.
+Think of it like brewing beer, except instead of alcohol, you’re growing a plastic-like material from microbes.

 Once it’s formed, the plastic can be used to make bags, packaging, food containers, you name it.
 It looks and feels like regular plastic, but with a secret superpower: as soon as it hits seawater, marine microbes start breaking it down right away.

-Even cooler?
-When this plastic breaks down in soil, it acts like fertilizer…feeding beneficial microbes and improving soil health.
+Even cooler to me is that when this plastic breaks down in soil, it acts like fertilizer, feeding beneficial microbes and improving soil health.

 How fast does it disappear?

-To put that in perspective: a regular plastic bag might take 20 years to break down in the ocean.
-A plastic straw?
-200 years.
+To put that in perspective: a regular plastic bag might take 20 years to break down in the ocean, while a plastic straw takes about 200 years.

-It’s not magic…it’s magical biology.
-The plastic’s structure gives marine bacteria an easy target to munch on, like a snack they can digest without effort.
+It’s not magic, it’s magical biology with a dash of human made magic.
+The plastic’s structure gives marine bacteria an easy target to munch on, like a snack they can digest without any effort.

 And since the breakdown process happens naturally, it works anywhere in the ocean, no fancy industrial process needed.